gruntwork-io/docs/_docs-sources/iac/usage/using-the-library.md

 </TabItem>
 <TabItem value="Terragrunt" label="Terragrunt" default>

-Define a module in `_envcommon/serverless-api/lambda.hcl` referencing the [git url](https://developer.hashicorp.com/terraform/language/modules/sources#github) for the `terraform-aws-lambda` module.
+Define a module in `_envcommon/serverless-api/lambda.hcl` referencing the [git url](https://developer.hashicorp.com/terraform/language/modules/sources#github) of the `terraform-aws-lambda` module.
 For `terragrunt`, the source is defined in the `source` attribute of the `terraform` block.

 ```hcl title=gw_module_guide/_envcommon/serverless-api/lambda.hcl
 terraform {